zanminkian/git-validator/README.md

 ### Customizing Configs

-We use `eslint`, `commitlint`, and `lint-staged` under the hood.
-So we respect the config files of `eslint.config.js`, `.eslintignore`, `commitlint.config.js`, and `lint-staged.config.js` in the root of the project.
+We use `eslint`, `prettier`, `commitlint`, and `lint-staged` under the hood.
+So we respect the config files of `eslint.config.js`, `.eslintignore`, `prettier.config.js`, `.prettierignore`, `commitlint.config.js`, and `lint-staged.config.js` in the root of the project.
 You can customize them to apply your own rules.

-- Adding `eslint.config.js` file to apply your own rules when git committing and running `git-validator`.
+- Adding `eslint.config.js` file to apply your own rules when git committing and running `git-validator lint`.
 The default config is `{ extends: '@zanminkian' }`.
-- Adding `.eslintignore` file to skip validating certain specific files when git committing and running `git-validator`.
+- Adding `.eslintignore` file to skip validating certain specific files when git committing and running `git-validator lint`.
+- Addint `prettier.config.js` file to apply you own rules when git committing and running `git-validator format`.
+The default config is `require('@zanminkian/prettier-config')`.
+- Adding `.prettierignore` file to skip formatting certain specific files when git committing and running `git-validator format`.
 - Adding `commitlint.config.js` file to apply your committing rules on the `commit-msg` stage.
 The default config is `{ extends: ['@commitlint/config-conventional'] }`.
 - Adding `lint-staged.config.js` file to customize your lint-staged flow.
-The default config is `{ '*': ['npx git-validator --fix'] }`.
+The default config is `{ '*': ['npx git-validator -wf'] }`.

 ### Skipping installation